Contributing to PyAbel

 make html

-Then you can open doc/_build/hmtl/index.html to look at the documentation.
+Then you can open doc/_build/html/index.html to look at the documentation.
 Sometimes you need to use

 make clean